-Our ultimate destination from Thun, the best thing to do from Thun, as well!
+Oberhofen Castle is the ultimate destination from Thun and the best thing to do from Thun.

 It is the castle that will make our medievalistic fantasy a reality.
 Oberhofen is really a place to visit from Thun.
 Like Hunegg Castle, Oberhofen Castle is recognized as a Swiss Heritage Site of National Significance – a place to be in Switzerland.

 The view of the Oberhofen Castle, the lake, and the mountains in the background look perfect.
 It’s a scene combining the elements of fantasy, history, and nature.
 It’s the scenery you can’t miss capturing in a photo.